-Answer: A pension earned during marriage is considered a joint marital asset.
-In addition, a pension or retirement plan is often the most valuable asset in the marriage and it is very important that this asset be divided fairly.
-During a divorce, special steps must be taken to divide a pension.
-If you don’t take the proper steps, you may lose your right to share in the pension.
-Because dividing a pension is complicated, you should talk with an attorney.
+Answer: Retirement plan assets, including pension benefits earned during a marriage is considered a joint asset of the couple.
+During a divorce, special actions must be taken to divide this joint asset.
+If these actions are not taken, you can lose your right to the retirement benefits.
+Because dividing a retirement plan is complicated, you should talk to an attorney.